christiandeange/ozone/README.md

 dependencies {
-  // This is where you have your schema files stored in your project. lexicons(fileTree("lexicons") { include("**/*.json") }) }
+  // This is where you have your schema files stored in your project. lexicons(fileTree("lexicons") { include("**/*.json") })

+  // You can also depend directly on the published Bluesky lexicons instead. lexicons("sh.christian.ozone:bluesky:0.2.0")
+}

 lexicons {
+  // Determines the package name of generated supporting methods.
+Defaults to "sh.christian.ozone". namespace.set("com.example.myapp")

+   // Configuration for how to handle unknown types and known values. defaults {
+     // Determines whether to generate classes to encapsulate unknown types for union references.
+Defaults to false. generateUnknownsForSealedTypes.set(true)

+     // Determines whether to generate classes to encapsulate unknown values for strings.
+Defaults to false. generateUnknownsForEnums.set(true)
+  }

   // Generates an additional interface for the target schemas.
   // This method can be called more than once to generate multiple API interfaces. generateApi("BlueskyApi") {